EMSTrack/Algorithms/README.md

 - Windows - use one of Microsoft's Linux subsystems.
 We are working on Docker containerizing the simulator but there are no guarantees.

+#### Programming language:
+- Python 3.
+At least Python 3.5 should be good.
-Required programming language: Python 3.
-Python 2 will not work.
+- Python 2 will not work.

-Suggested programming language: Python 3.7
+- Suggested: Python 3.7

 ### A virtual environment